 Dojo member Mat Rhein does a deep dive into Things in our popular podcast episode on selecting task managers.

-Things is available for Mac and iOS.
+Things is available for Mac, iOS, and Apple Watch.

 There are a plethora of GTD apps for the Mac, but sadly there are not many for Windows.
 If you’re a Windows user, you can consider one of the apps in the Cross-Platform section below.

 However, there is one I want to point to:

 “Outlook as a GTD app?!”, I can hear you saying with a mix of distrust and disdain.